 49 million Americans had at least one package stolen last year.
 Consequently, providing a place for a safe handoff can help a lot of shoppers in your community.
 Plus, you’ll get the shopper in your store, face-to-face with your staff, and exposed to all of the other products you offer.

-Continuing to comprehend and reimagine sustainability will be a major concentration for all businesses moving forward.
+Continuing to comprehend and re-imagine sustainability will be a major business concentration.
 Consumer focus on environmental impact is more important than ever.
 How will your brand or business embody a socially responsible identity?

-Reducing waste and reusing materials can be beneficial to the retailer and the customer.
+Reducing waste and reusing materials can benefit the retailer and the customer.
 Thrift store shopping is thriving.
-And many other types of stores have added previously-owned items to their inventory from furniture to luxury watches and even jeans.
-Shoppers are attracted to the lower prices of these goods as well as the fact that they are secondhand, upcycled, or vintage.
+And many other stores have added previously-owned items to their inventory, from furniture to luxury watches and even jeans.
+Shoppers are attracted to the lower prices of these goods and the fact that they are secondhand, upcycled, or vintage.

-A focus on sustainability and affordability means that the demand for high-quality secondhand items will continue to increase in popularity.
-Just looking at the amount of sellers on Facebook Marketplace posting all types of previously owned items is very revealing.
+Focusing on sustainability and affordability means that the demand for high-quality secondhand items will continue to increase in popularity.
+The number of sellers on Facebook Marketplace posting all types of previously owned items is very revealing.
 How retailers incorporate this trend into their merchandising and branding will be interesting to monitor in the near future.

 Smart Point Of Sale Remains Paramount

-No matter how you choose to respond to retail trends in 2023, investing in the right point of sale is vital.
-Optimize your daily operations with KORONA POS’s industry leading inventory management system.
+No matter how you respond to retail trends in 2023, investing in the right point of sale is vital.
+Optimize your daily operations with KORONA POS’s industry-leading inventory management system.
 Our customizable sales and reporting analytics deliver actionable insights to help you make decisions on merchandising, promotions, and more.